JakeBent/ISSFriends/README.md

 6. Run the tests: `Cmd + u`

 If there are any issues installing, please check that you are running the same versions of xcode and cocoapods.

+Long press (~1 second) on a location in the map to add a friend.

+Tap the clock in the bottom left to see a list of added friends.
+You can tap on a friend's name to find out the next three times the ISS will pass them.
+Friends are currently not being stored between sessions.

+Tap the Satellite dish in the bottom right to center the map on the current location of the ISS

+The bottom of the map view will display the next time the ISS will pass over the user's current location

+The unit tests are very basic, just displaying a conditional case, a mock network service and a couple utility method checks.